ocsolution/NUXT_DOC/Geting Start.md

 Use with useHttp

 - **Url**: Specifies the endpoint for the API request.
-  - Relative path: /api/somepath (e.g., for local or same-origin requests).
+  - Relative path: `/api/somepath` (e.g., for local or same-origin requests).
-  - Absolute URL: https://domain.com/api/somepath (e.g., for external APIs).
+  - Absolute URL: `https://domain.com/api/somepath` (e.g., for external APIs).
-  - Example: useHttp('/api/users') or useHttp('https://api.example.com/users').
 - **Options**:
   - **method**: Specifies the HTTP method for the request.
     - GET or POST (case-insensitive).